-Memory and Decision Making
+Memory & Decision Making

-This is, of course, the less physical effect of exercise, but aerobics are a guaranteed mood buster 100% of the time.
+This is, of course, the less physical effect of exercise, but aerobics is a guaranteed mood buster 100% of the time.
 It releases endorphins which give you that feel-good feeling and that drive to be healthy and productive.

 Another effect of exercise on your heart health is how it affects your blood pressure.
-You're exercising your heart from all of this aerobic exercise after all (hence the name cardiovascular exercise!).
-It means your heart is stronger and fitter, and able to pump blood better than ever.
+You’re exercising your heart from all of this aerobic exercise after all (hence the name cardiovascular exercise!).
+It means your heart is stronger and fitter and able to pump blood better than ever.

 That’s only scratching the surface of the benefits of exercise, but there are tonnes more out there for you to make the most of